-As an international, nonprofit health organization dedicated to preventing the needless deaths of women and families, Jhpiego is working side by side with the governments of Liberia, Guinea and Nigeria to provide critical infection prevention and control (IPC) assistance to ensure that health workers are safe on the job and prepared to provide lifesaving care to women and families.
-Jhpiego, an affiliate of Johns Hopkins University, brings decades of experience in the region and is currently assisting ministries of health and professional organizations as they address this ongoing crisis that has shuttered many essential health services.
-Our expertise in IPC reinforces the competencies and skills needed by health workers to perform their jobs safely, a crucial step in health facilities resuming services for vulnerable pregnant women, mothers and children.
-We also continue to support health care providers and centers to ensure that women have access to family planning services.
-Read More »
+As an international, nonprofit health organization, Jhpiego worked side by side with the governments of Liberia, Guinea and Nigeria to provide critical IPC training and assistance to ensure that health workers were safe on the job and prepared to provide life-saving care.
+Jhpiego, an affiliate of Johns Hopkins University with decades of experience in the region, assisted ministries of health and professional organizations as they addressed the crisis that disrupted many essential health services.
+Jhpiego’s expertise in IPC reinforced the competencies and skills needed by health workers to perform their jobs safely.
+This not only saved the lives of health workers and their patients but also was a crucial step in building clients’ confidence in health facilities so that they would return for life-saving services—of particular concern for pregnant women and new mothers.

 These trainings presented the most up-to-date IPC interventions using Jhpiego’s learning resource package, Prevention and Control of Ebola Virus Disease in Health Care Facilities with Limited Resources, which was developed through a collaboration with Johns Hopkins Medicine.